ryanfernald/ConverionApp/README.md

 - **Auto Copy:** Automatically copy the converted value to your clipboard as soon as it's calculated.
 - **Float on Top:** Keep the converter window always visible on top of other applications.
 ---
+## To Run:
+Run the exe file in dist folder.
+---
 ![image_2024-09-28_181733341](https://github.com/user-attachments/assets/9a29bdb1-764f-4263-8794-eaa3686d53c8)

 ![image_2024-09-28_182455466](https://github.com/user-attachments/assets/ae17e485-bbbb-4ba3-a2b6-cf0047ebc5e2)